 - Raise your electrical outlets and switches.
 All outlets, switches, sockets and circuit breakers should be at least one foot above flood level to avoid significant electrical damage in the case of a flood.

 - Install check valves on your pipes.
 Make sure that all pipes entering your house have valves to prevent a flooded sewage system from backing up into your home.
 Gate valves are preferred over flap valves, since they provide a better seal against flood pressure.

 - Grade your lawn away from the house.
 If your lawn tilts toward your house, rainwater will pool around your home.
-Use a heavy soil that contains clay content and sand to adjust the regrade your lawn so that surface runoff empties into a more appropriate place, such as a street gutter.
+Use a heavy soil that contains clay and sand to regrade your lawn so that surface runoff empties into an appropriate place, such as a street gutter.

-- Make space between your mulch and siding.
+- Leave space between mulch and siding.
 Wet mulch can rot your house's siding, which in turn can lead to leaks.
-Keep a space between your mulch and siding so that the base of your house can completely dry after rainstorms.
+Keep space between your mulch and siding so that the base of your house can completely dry after rainstorms.

 - Point your downspouts away from your home.
-If your gutter runoff is not pointed away from your house, and in an appropriate direction, it will pool at the corners of your house and may eventually create leaks in your basement.
+If your gutter runoff is not pointed away from your house in an appropriate direction, it can pool at the corners of your house and may eventually create leaks in your basement.

-In addition to the renovations above, you should also protect your home's internal and external appliances by raising them above the flood level.
-Usually, you can achieve this inexpensively by placing the items on top of concrete blocks.
-Here are a few appliances that should be elevated above flood level:
+In addition to the renovations above, protect your home's internal and external appliances by raising them above the flood level.
+Usually, you can do this inexpensively by placing them on concrete blocks.
+Here are some appliances that should be elevated above flood level:

 - Air conditioning units

 - Washing machines